Theratechnologies to Announce First Quarter 2023 Financial Results and Provide Business Update

-/EIN News/ -- MONTREAL, April 03, 2023 (GLOBE NEWSWIRE) -- Theratechnologies Inc. (TSX: TH) (NASDAQ: THTX) (“Theratechnologies”), a biopharmaceutical company focused on the development and commercialization of innovative therapies, today announced that it will report financial results for its first quarter 2023 ended February 28, on Wednesday, April 12, 2023.
+MONTREAL, April 03, 2023 (GLOBE NEWSWIRE) -- Theratechnologies Inc. TH THTX ("Theratechnologies"), a biopharmaceutical company focused on the development and commercialization of innovative therapies, today announced that it will report financial results for its first quarter 2023 ended February 28, on Wednesday, April 12, 2023.

 The conference call will be held on Wednesday, April 12, 2023, hosted by Mr. Paul Lévesque, President and Chief Executive Officer, and begin at 8:30 a.m.
 ET.
 Joining Mr. Lévesque on the call will be other members of the management team, including Chief Financial Officer Mr. Philippe Dubuc, Chief Medical Officer Dr. Christian Marsolais, and Global Commercial Officer Mr. John Leasure, who will be available to answer questions from participants following prepared remarks.